rlskoeser/dhqwords/README.md

 ## License

 ### Content
-Content published in _Startwords_ is licensed under the Creative Commons Attribution 4.0 International License (CC-BY).
+Content published in _DHQ_ is licensed under the Creative Commons Attribution 4.0 N-Derivatives International License (CC-BY-ND).

 ### Software

 Software included in _Startwords_ is licensed under the [Apache 2.0 License](LICENSE).

-©2021 Trustees of Princeton University.
-Permission granted via Princeton Docket #21-3753-1 for distribution online under a standard Open Source license.